 State Competition Trips

-If students are competing at the state level (as recognized by KHSAA or an academic equivalent), the Board may pay normal and customary travel expenses, not to exceed $3,000 including lodging and meals, with meals based on a daily per diem rate.
+If students are competing at the state level (as recognized by KHSAA or an academic equivalent), or above the Board lodging and district vehicle transportation expenses, not to exceed $3,000.
 All requests will be submitted through the building Principal to the Superintendent.
+Requests shall be limited to once per school year, per student group.

 Other Trips